ahmetmat/toCarApp/README.md

 3. **(Optional) Rust & Cargo** – if you plan to compile/test custom CosmWasm contracts.
 4. **(Optional) Node.js & npm/yarn** – if you’re developing a React/Next.js frontend.

----

-## Project Structure

-This solution is built using the **Andromeda Flex Builder** and its “Embeddable” feature.
-The main files/folders might look like this: